Sunday, March 02, 2025

 fell upon our necks in playful swipes,

-its dance in the endless sky a festival in
+its dance in the endless sky

-for archangels, not for missionary,
+for snow-bright archangels,

-Western children
+not for missionary, Western children

 rearranging our Western doll houses

-on the empty plateaus below,
+on the empty plateaus below.

 When we left Afghanistan,

-our metal wings hesitantly lifting in the air—
+metal wings hesitantly lifting in the air—

 I dreamt over and over of fire,

-our cradled loves burning back into dust,
+back into dust,

 the curling, tortured remains

-of houses and Himalayas crying out:
+of homes and Himalayas crying out:

 You can never come back.